neo-project/global-blockchain-compliance-hub/_posts/Spain/1111-11-02-spain-team-member-nationality-requirements.md

 If you already hold an EU Blue Card from another country, please refer to the following excerpt from the Ministry of Work and Immigration’s unofficial [guide](https://www.apply.eu/Docs/Spain-tarjeta_azul_eng.pdf) *(in English):*

-“Foreigners who have been holders of a EU blue card issued by another EU Member State for at least 18 months have the right to move to Spain and apply for a EU blue card in Spain.
+'Foreigners who have been holders of a EU blue card issued by another EU Member State for at least 18 months have the right to move to Spain and apply for a EU blue card in Spain.

 The application can be submitted either by the employer or by the EU blue card holder in person before entering Spain or within a month after entering Spanish territory.
 Applicants must submit all the documents proving the fulfilment of the requirements for an initial work and residence permit for highly qualified employment, except the visa.